Lvchangze/SpikeCLIP/README.md

 ## Notes

 - You can download and construct all the required datasets through clip_eval.py.
-- Shell commands above only show how to run the program.Detailed hyperparameters can be set as needed.
+- Shell commands above only show how to run the program.
+- Detailed hyperparameters can be set as needed.